 Pumpkin Plant Needs

 Water slowly, allowing the water to reach a depth of 6 to 8 inches.
-Apply about 1 inch of water per week, depending on natural precipitation and drying winds.
+Apply about 1 inch of water per week, considering natural precipitation and drying winds.
 In hot weather, the leaves may appear wilted in the afternoon -- but if the plants are wilted early in the morning, they need more water.

 Pumpkins produce male and female flowers on the same plant.
 The male pumpkin flower will usually appear first, and are attached to a straight stem.
 A female pumpkin flower has a rounded base, the ovary, which looks like a small fruit.